MuzamilAhmed1/The-Flavour-Cartel/README.md

 	1. Be Respectful and Kind – No discrimination, harassment, or hate speech.
 	2. Share Appropriate Content – No offensive or plagiarized materials.
 	3. Engage Positively – Constructive discussions are encouraged.
-	4. Respect Intellectual Property – Credit original creators when modifying recipes.
-	5. Ensure Privacy and Safety – No sharing of private or personal information.
+	4. Ensure Privacy and Safety – No sharing of private or personal information.

 ## Ethical Considerations
 	1. Data Privacy – Protect user data with secure authentication.
 	2. Content Moderation – Implement a system to report and review inappropriate content.
 	3. Inclusivity & Accessibility – Ensure usability for diverse dietary needs and users with disabilities.
 	4. Cultural Sensitivities – Respect religious and cultural significance in recipes.
-	5. Intellectual Property – Encourage proper attribution of original content.
-	6. Sustainability – Promote awareness and real solutions for reducing food waste.
+	5. Sustainability – Promote awareness and real solutions for reducing food waste.